dandroos/fuertecode/content/about.md

   the dogs!
 I am also an amateur musician and enjoy playing the piano to unwind.

-  I am a full-stack web developer, primarily working with the MERN stack and Gatsby.
+  I am a freelance software developer.
+For web work, I primarily working with React and Gatsby.
 However, I have experience with other languages and tech, such as Python, PHP, Go, Electron, WordPress, Django, Laravel and more!
 my_links_heading: My Links
 my_links:
   - link: